webgrabplusguide/webgrabplusguide.github.io/README.md

 Run WebGrab+Plus <br>
 The file programy-tv.cz.channels.xml will be outputted containing all the channel data for you to grab from that provider. <br>
-Move canalsat.fr to siteini.user for safe keeping. <br>
+Move programy-tv.cz.channels.xml to siteini.user for safe keeping. <br>
 Go back to your config file and change the "c" in the update section back to an "i"<br>
 You are now ready to grab channels from your created channel list.